 Why study this subject?

-Paramedic practice continues to develop, with significant changes seen in recent years leading to paramedics working in a range of clinical settings; providing evidence-based care to patients within our communities.
+Paramedic practice continues to develop and with significant changes seen in recent years paramedics are now working in a range of clinical settings; providing evidence-based care to patients within our communities.

 Studying for a Paramedic Science degree with us will give you the knowledge, skills and competencies to be an effective paramedic in a time when the demand in this profession has never been higher.